ans-group/docs.ukfast.co.uk/source/network/load-balancers/components/access-controls.md

 Access controls can be added to both the listeners and target groups of your load balancer.
 These allow you more fine-grained over traffic routing and who can access your web applications.

-Certain actions and conditions are only available for listeners or target groups not both (for instance the usee target group action can only be used with listeners).
+Certain actions and conditions are only available for listeners or target groups not both (for instance the use target group action can only be used with listeners).
 Only the actions and conditions you can use for that type of access control will be shown within MyUKFast.

 To get started adding your access control go to either the listener or target group you want to add an access control to within the [load balancers section](https://my.ukfast.co.uk/load-balancers) of MyUKFast.
 Then click the `Access Controls` tab at the top of the screen.

 ![Access Controls Tab](../files/access_controls_1_small.png)

 Click `Create Access Control`, you will then be presented with the access control form.
-You can give the ACL a name to help you remember what it's for later on.
+You can give the access control a name to help you remember what it's for later on.

-The conditions for an access control are optional, if none are provided the the ACL will always run.
+The conditions for an access control are optional, if none are provided the the access control will always run.
 You can use this, for example, if you want to always add a header to any request which passes through the load balancer.

 The actions are what will happen if all the conditions are met, you must have at least one action for each access control.